How we tested

 What is Fish Sauce?

-To the uninitiated, fish sauce might seem like an odd concept.
-Like soy sauce, it’s both a condiment and an ingredient, and it’s full of glutamates that enhance flavor in food.
-But while soy sauce is made from comparatively mild-tasting fermented soybeans and grains, fish sauce gets its signature flavor from something far more potent: fermented anchovies.
+Fish sauce—which is full of glutamates that enhance flavor in food—is both a condiment and an ingredient.
+It gets its signature flavor from a potent source: fermented anchovies.
 Manufacturing methods vary among producers, but the basic process is the same: Fresh, whole anchovies are layered with sea salt and left to ferment in vats for at least 12 months.
 Over time, the fish breaks down and the salty liquid that forms is collected and filtered before bottling.
 It’s strong stuff with an intense aroma.
 But there’s a reason that this pungent sauce is a critical component of many Asian cuisines and is becoming increasingly commonplace in American kitchens.
 It boasts a rich, savory taste and a brininess that brings out depth and flavor in everything from dipping sauces and soups to stir-fries and marinades.

 How We Tasted Fish Sauce